 Current students in a recognized academic program related to the field of acquisition leading to a degree from a Washington metropolitan area accredited institution of higher learning.

 |Current||up to $1,500||March|

 |Norfolk & Portsmouth Bar Association Foundation: Fitzwater Memorial Scholarship||

-Second-year law students planning to practice law in the south Hampton Roads area.
+Second-year law students planning to practice law public service/public interest sector in the South Hampton Roads area.

 |PSLawNet Summer Funding||

 Current law students seeking funding for unpaid summer internships.

 |Perkins Coie: Diversity Fellowship||